oobabooga/text-generation-webui/README.md

 * [galactica](https://huggingface.co/models?search=facebook/galactica)
 * [\*-Erebus](https://huggingface.co/models?search=erebus)

-The files that you need to download and put under `models/model-name` (for instance, `models/gpt-j-6B`) are the json, txt, and pytorch\*.bin files.
+The files that you need to download are the json, txt, and pytorch\*.bin files.
 The remaining files are not necessary.

 #### GPT-4chan